International Business Machines Co. (NYSE:IBM) Shares Sold by Trust Co. of Vermont

-Trust Co. of Vermont cut its stake in International Business Machines Co.
-(NYSE:IBM) by 2.9% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 38,389 shares of the technology company’s stock after selling 1,157 shares during the quarter.
+Trust Co. of Vermont reduced its position in International Business Machines Co.
+(NYSE:IBM) by 2.9% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 38,389 shares of the technology company’s stock after selling 1,157 shares during the quarter.
 Trust Co. of Vermont’s holdings in International Business Machines were worth $5,333,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of IBM.
-Sphinx Trading LP acquired a new stake in shares of International Business Machines during the 3rd quarter worth about $28,000.
-Financial Enhancement Group LLC increased its position in shares of International Business Machines by 10,000.0% during the 3rd quarter.
-Financial Enhancement Group LLC now owns 202 shares of the technology company’s stock worth $28,000 after purchasing an additional 200 shares during the last quarter.
-Samalin Investment Counsel LLC acquired a new stake in shares of International Business Machines during the 2nd quarter worth about $42,000.
-Sumitomo Mitsui Financial Group Inc. acquired a new stake in shares of International Business Machines during the 2nd quarter worth about $47,000.
-Finally, Better Money Decisions LLC increased its position in shares of International Business Machines by 99.5% during the 2nd quarter.
-Better Money Decisions LLC now owns 405 shares of the technology company’s stock worth $59,000 after purchasing an additional 202 shares during the last quarter.
-55.18% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Calamos Advisors LLC grew its position in International Business Machines by 29.4% in the 2nd quarter.
+Calamos Advisors LLC now owns 127,933 shares of the technology company’s stock valued at $18,754,000 after acquiring an additional 29,098 shares in the last quarter.
+Boenning & Scattergood Inc. grew its position in International Business Machines by 4.3% in the 3rd quarter.
+Boenning & Scattergood Inc. now owns 40,682 shares of the technology company’s stock valued at $5,652,000 after acquiring an additional 1,668 shares in the last quarter.
+Albion Financial Group UT acquired a new position in International Business Machines in the 2nd quarter valued at about $5,085,000.
+Goelzer Investment Management Inc. grew its position in International Business Machines by 4.4% in the 2nd quarter.
+Goelzer Investment Management Inc. now owns 41,902 shares of the technology company’s stock valued at $6,142,000 after acquiring an additional 1,782 shares in the last quarter.
+Finally, Clifford Capital Partners LLC grew its position in International Business Machines by 5.2% in the 2nd quarter.
+Clifford Capital Partners LLC now owns 21,234 shares of the technology company’s stock valued at $3,113,000 after acquiring an additional 1,056 shares in the last quarter.
+55.18% of the stock is owned by institutional investors.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
-Stockholders of record on Wednesday, November 10th will be paid a $1.64 dividend.
-This represents a $6.56 annualized dividend and a dividend yield of 5.37%.
-The ex-dividend date of this dividend is Tuesday, November 9th.
-International Business Machines’s payout ratio is presently 124.01%.

-IBM has been the subject of a number of recent analyst reports.
-Credit Suisse Group began coverage on International Business Machines in a research report on Friday, October 29th.
-They set an “outperform” rating and a $172.00 price objective for the company.
-Evercore ISI began coverage on International Business Machines in a research report on Thursday, December 2nd.
-They issued a “positive” rating and a $125.00 target price for the company.
-Finally, Jefferies Financial Group began coverage on International Business Machines in a research report on Friday, October 1st.
-They issued a “buy” rating and a $170.00 target price for the company.
-Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat.com, International Business Machines presently has a consensus rating of “Buy” and an average price target of $153.38.
+Several brokerages have recently issued reports on IBM.
+Evercore ISI began coverage on International Business Machines in a research note on Thursday, December 2nd.
+They issued a “positive” rating and a $125.00 price objective for the company.
+Credit Suisse Group began coverage on International Business Machines in a research note on Friday, October 29th.
+They issued an “outperform” rating and a $172.00 price objective for the company.
+Finally, Jefferies Financial Group began coverage on International Business Machines in a research note on Friday, October 1st.
+They issued a “buy” rating and a $170.00 price objective for the company.
+Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $153.38.

+International Business Machines (NYSE:IBM) last posted its earnings results on Tuesday, October 19th.
+The technology company reported $2.52 earnings per share for the quarter, topping the consensus estimate of $2.50 by $0.02.
+The firm had revenue of $17.62 billion during the quarter, compared to analysts’ expectations of $17.81 billion.
+International Business Machines had a return on equity of 36.23% and a net margin of 6.40%.
+The firm’s revenue was up .3% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $2.58 earnings per share.
+On average, equities research analysts anticipate that International Business Machines Co. will post 10.4 earnings per share for the current fiscal year.

+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
+Investors of record on Wednesday, November 10th will be paid a dividend of $1.64 per share.
+This represents a $6.56 annualized dividend and a yield of 5.37%.
+The ex-dividend date is Tuesday, November 9th.
+International Business Machines’s payout ratio is 124.01%.

 International Business Machines Corp. is an information technology company, which provides integrated solutions that leverage information technology and knowledge of business processes.
 It operates through the following segments: Cloud and Cognitive Software, Global Business Services, Global Technology Services, Systems, and Global Financing.